zkulle/pangolin/README.md

 ## Similar Projects and Inspirations

-Pangolin was inspired by several existing projects and concepts:

--   **Cloudflare Tunnels**:
+**Cloudflare Tunnels**:
     A similar approach to proxying private resources securely, but Pangolin is a self-hosted alternative, giving you full control over your infrastructure.

--   **Authentik and Authelia**:
+**Authentik and Authelia**:
     These projects inspired Pangolin’s centralized authentication system for proxies, enabling robust user and role management.

 ## Project Development / Roadmap

+> [!NOTE]
-Pangolin is under active development, and we are continuously adding new features and improvements.
+> Pangolin is under heavy development.
+The roadmap is subject to change as we fix bugs, add new features, and make improvements.

 View the [project board](https://github.com/orgs/fosrl/projects/1) for more detailed info.

 ## Licensing